Category: History

 Shot Heard Round the World

+Don’t forget what happened the first time they tried to take our guns.
 “I immediately ordered our Militia to disperse, and not to fire: Immediately said Troops made their appearance and rushed furiously, fired upon, and killed eight of our Party without receiving any Provocation therefor from us.” – Captain Parker

 Today is the anniversary of the Battles of Lexington and Concord.